COVID-19 has taught us three things for sure about engaging people online:

 Combine the above with the fact that people have always had different preferences for how they like to be engaged, and that they face different time, mobility and financial constraints to engaging at all, it is clear that a hybrid online/in-person model for engagement events* should be delivered whenever possible, now and beyond the pandemic.

 By now, you have no doubt used a number of online meeting platforms (e.g. Zoom).
 You have likely also used some online tools (e.g. polling, whiteboards, etc.) to help augment the online experience and effectiveness.

-As COVID-19 continues, a hybrid model offers online meetings and the option for some participants to attend in-person if desired/needed, in a room large enough to accommodate physical distancing.
+As COVID-19 continues, a hybrid model for meetings/events* offers the option to attend online and for some participants to attend in-person if desired/needed, held in a room large enough to accommodate physical distancing.
 Post-COVID-19, you will have fewer in-person protocols and logistics to worry about.

-Either way, here are some practical tips to consider when designing a hybrid approach to ensure all participants can hear, be heard and participate effectively:
+Either way, here are some practical tips to consider when designing a hybrid approach for your real-time engagement events* to ensure all participants can hear, be heard and participate effectively: